MarcAndreWyss/Crater2LDraw/README.md

 ![Alt-Text](images/step_18.png)

 ### Step 19
 By removing every empty spaces between the layers, you have generated a crater landscape.
+Now you can go through each submodel (layer) individually and resolve the collisions.

 ![Alt-Text](images/step_19.png)